Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

  Than I run the following command in order to make the symbolic link to kernel folder.
 ```
- ln -s /linux-5.4.3 linux
+ ln -s ./linux-5.4.3 linux
 ```

-Please note that on the linux folder that we created we have the document for every module that can be use under our system.
+Please note that on the Linux folder that we created we have the document for every module that can be use under our system.

 For compiling the kernel we need tools that can help us to do so, in my case I need **build-essential** which is the Informational list of build-essential packages.
 ```